 Issues with Using Clover as a Grass Substitute

 There are a few things you should be aware of before creating a white clover lawn.

-2. Clover does not hold up to REPEAT high traffic – For the most part, white clover handles heavy foot traffic pretty well.
-BUT if your yard is walked or played on frequently in the same general area (as with most grasses), a white clover yard can end up half dead and patchy.
+2. Clover does not hold up to REPEAT high traffic – For the most part, white clover handles heavy foot traffic pretty well; BUT, if your yard is walked or played on frequently in the same general area (as with most grasses), a white clover yard can end up half dead and patchy.
 To remedy this, it is usually recommended to mix the clover in with high traffic grass.

 3. Clover is not drought tolerant over large areas – Many people think that a clover lawn substitute solution is best because white clover seems to survive even the harshest drought.
-But it is only moderately drought tolerant when the different white clover plants are growing apart from each other.
+It is only moderately drought tolerant though, when the different white clover plants are growing apart from each other.
 When they are grown close together, they compete for water and cannot support themselves in dry times.